rohitfarmer/quarto-template/README.md

-# quarto-template
+# Quarto Website Template

-Quarto Website Template
+A boilerplate template to quickly spin a quarto website with the most used options and settings.